Jules de Jongh

 Jules de Jongh is an American voice actress.
-She provided the voices of Yugo and Evangelyne in the first 2 seasons of Wakfu: The Animated Series, the voice of the protagonist Faith from the video game Mirror's Edge, and the voice of several characters in Thomas & Friends.
-She also voiced Skunk, the protagonist from the Irish animated series Skunk Fu!.
+She provided the voices of Yugo and Evangelyne in the first two seasons of Wakfu: The Animated Series, the voice of the protagonist Faith from the video game Mirror's Edge, and the voice of several characters in Thomas & Friends.
+She also voiced Skunk, the protagonist from the British-Irish animated series Skunk Fu!.
+She writes primarily animated feature films, with her first out in 2025, Spiked, and another, Dudley and the Invasion of the Space Slugs, to be released in 2026.
+She has several other films in pre-production.

 Life and career

 She was born in California, and raised in Visalia.
 Following training at the California Institute of the Arts in theater, she went on to appear in a number of Hollywood films but disliked moving from one location to another during production.